dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 Manual Debugging on Google Chrome
 ---------------------------------

-Same as on Firefox desktop above, but use the Google Chrome console: View ==> Developer ==> Developer Tools.
+Same as on Datalus desktop above, but use the Google Chrome console: View ==> Developer ==> Developer Tools.

 Raptor on Mobile projects (Fenix, Reference-Browser)
 ****************************************************